-Gardasil[®] 4 and Gardasil[®] 9 provide protection against HPV16 and HPV18 that can lead to cancer; and HPV6 and HPV11 that cause genital warts in males and females.
-Emerging evidence from evaluations of the programme around the world has shown that the prevalence of HPV 16 and 18 has reduced by over 80%.
-Gardasil[®] 4 has also been shown to be 99% effective at preventing genital warts associated with vaccine types.
+Gardasil[®] 9 provides protection against HPV16 and HPV18 that can lead to cancer; and HPV6 and HPV11 that cause genital warts in men and women.
+The vaccine has been shown to be highly (99%) effective at preventing HPV infection caused by the strains included in the vaccine.